ZetangForward/CSA-GEC/transformer/README.md

 One can finetune the model with our **CSA** method on the basis of well-trained [model](https://gec-pseudo-data.s3-ap-northeast-1.amazonaws.com/ldc_giga.spell_error.finetune.checkpoint_best.pt).

 `NOTICE`
-Before running the command below, one should install all the requirements and be familiar with the codes in [pseudodata-for-gec](https://github.com/butsugiri/gec-pseudodata).
+Before running the command below, one should prepare all the requirements and be familiar with the codes in [pseudodata-for-gec](https://github.com/butsugiri/gec-pseudodata).

-We provide our checkpoint below:
+We provide our checkpoints as listing below:
  - [regularization data trained version]()
  - [hard samples trained version]()